gnolang/gno/docs/getting-started/using-gnokey.md

 │   └── script.gno
 ```

 In the `script.gno` file, first define the package to be `main`.
-Then, we cam import
+Then we can import
 the Userbook realm and define a `main()` function with no return values which will
 be automatically detected and run.
 In it, we can call the `SignUp()` function.